Youth Learning Curriculum and Teachers

 8th/9th Grade Confirmation Class is a two-year curriculum packed with field trips to other synagogues, churches, mosques and temples.
 Students explore Comparative Judaism and Comparative Religion while developing their own personal philosophies and codes of ethics.
 The class culminates with our Confirmation service where the students present their views on Judaism, religion and ethics.

-Rabbi Adam Chalom (1st/2nd Grade, B Mitzvah Prep) has been the Rabbi of Kol Hadash since 2004, and both of his children went through the Kol Hadash Youth Learning program from adult-tot through Confirmation and have served as classroom aides.
+Rabbi Adam Chalom (1st/2nd/3rd Grade, B Mitzvah Prep, Adult Tot, B Mitzvah Tutor) has been the Rabbi of Kol Hadash since 2004, and both of his children went through the Kol Hadash Youth Learning program from adult-tot through Confirmation and have served as classroom aides.
 He holds degrees in Jewish Studies from Yale University (BA) and the University of Michigan (PhD), and rabbinic ordination from the International Institute for Secular Humanistic Judaism, where he now serves as Dean for North America.
 Learn more about Rabbi Chalom.

-Karen Jackson (3rd/4th/5th Grade) joined Kol Hadash in 2013 and has been a Sunday School teacher since 2018.
+Karen Jackson (4th/5th Grade) and her late husband joined Kol Hadash in 2013, and she has been a Sunday School teacher since 2018.
 Karen grew up in Reform Judaism.
 She has a BA in Psychology and an MA in Elementary Education.
-When not preparing for Sunday School, she is usually buried in children’s books as a Team Leader and Educational Services Representative with Usborne Books & More.
-Karen has two daughters, one who completed our Confirmation and is now in college and one who is in our Confirmation class this year.
+When not preparing for Sunday School, she is usually buried in children’s books as an Educational Services Representative with PaperPie (formerly Usborne Books).
+Karen’s older daughter is a college sophomore and completed Sunday School through Confirmation, and her younger daughter is in her last year of Confirmation (and is looking forward to being a teacher’s aide next year).

 B Mitzvah Program